aspenlin/labtestocr/Installation_and_training.md

 # Info
-Commands for buliding tesseract, tesstrain tools from source, and further training tesseract at Ubuntu 16.04 on AWS, Jingjing LIN, 2019-07
+Commands for buliding tesseract, tesstrain tools from source, and further training tesseract at Ubuntu 16.04 on AWS.

 ## Useful links
 https://github.com/tesseract-ocr // has everything about tesseract (different langdata, tessdata etc.)